 At the end you’ll get great views of the lighthouse, but all along the trail you’ll see the water and be able to spot whales.

-Some other great hikes include Koko Crater Trail and Diamond Head Trail.
+Some other great hikes include Koko Crater Trail and the very popular Diamond Head Trail: Diamond Head State Monument is one of the top places to visit in Hawaii.

 Snorkeling is another must while on the island, to spot colorful fish and turtles.
 Schedule a Turtles Canyon snorkeling excursion from Waikiki to look for green sea turtles, fish and more.